ktaylor63/southeast/site/content/wildlife/fishes/sickle-darter.md

 Sickle darters are typically found in slow flowing pools over rocky, sandy, or silty substrates in clear creeks or small rivers.
 In these habitats, the fish is commonly seen around boulders, woody debris piles, or beds of water willow.
 Sickle darters spend most of their time  in the water column, often hovering a few inches above the stream or river bottom.
 The prominent black stripe or series of blotches along its sides are characteristic of darters living near vegetation in flowing pools.
 Spawning occurs in late winter (February-March), and the species has a maximum lifespan of 3-4 years.

-{{< figure class="photo-left" src="/images/pages/sickle-darter-habitat-Kyler-Hecke.jpg" alt="A shallow slow moving stream" caption="Sickle darter habitat, Little River, Blount County, Tennessee; Photo credit: Dr. Brian Alford and Kyler Hecke, The University of Tennessee " >}}
+{{< figure class="photo-center" src="/images/pages/sickle-darter-habitat-Kyler-Hecke.jpg" alt="A shallow slow moving stream" caption="Sickle darter habitat, Little River, Blount County, Tennessee; Photo credit: Dr. Brian Alford and Kyler Hecke, The University of Tennessee " >}}

 ## Diet